mikeroyal/Steam-Deck-Guide/README.md

 # Getting Started with the Steam Deck
 [Back to the Top](https://github.com/mikeroyal/Steam-Deck-Guide#table-of-contents)

 [Steam Deck](https://www.steamdeck.com/) is a handheld gaming computer developed by [Valve Corporation](https://valvesoftware.com/) in cooperation with [Advanced Micro Devices (AMD)](https://www.amd.com/).
 It allows users to play their entire Steam game library but can be modified by the user to run other gaming storefronts or applications.
-The Steam Deck will start shipping February 2022.
+The Steam Deck started shipping in February 2022.

 [Steam Deck Teardown by Jeff Suovanen | iFixit](https://www.ifixit.com/News/57101/steam-deck-teardown)